On May 7, 2019, Benton-Carroll-Salem citizens will have the vote on three different issues:

 GUIDE ON SCHOOL DISTRICT INCOME TAXES

-Click the link below for a guide published by the Ohio Department of Taxation concerning school district income taxes:
+Click the link below for a guide published by the Ohio Department of Taxation concerning school district income taxes, which provides a great deal of detail on the earned income tax:

-The voting registration deadline for the November 6th general election is Tuesday, October 9.
-Election Day is Tuesday, November 6, 2018.
+The voting registration deadline for the May 7, 2019 general election is April 8, 2019.

-Absentee Voting (Early Voting) begins on Wednesday, October 10, 2018 at the Ottawa County Board of Elections office located at 8444 West SR 163 in Oak Harbor (just west of the Ottawa County Fairground).
-Voters can show up in person at their office at the following times:
+Absentee Voting (Early Voting) begins on April 9, 2019 at the Ottawa County Board of Elections office located at 8444 West SR 163 in Oak Harbor (just west of the Ottawa County Fairground).
+Voters should click the link below for early voting dates and times: